officialgazette/publication-standard/README.md

 * The content data: Content data varies significantly depending on the type of publication.
 Therefore, a solution had to be found to keep the basic structure stable but adapt the actual content data for each publication type.

 ### The meta data
-> [!IMPORTANT]
-> The structure and elements described below correspond to the existing exchange format for official publications.
-For reasons of downward compatibility, it may be a good approach to keep this structure in a future solution or standardisation.
+The structure and elements of the existing meta data schema is documented [here](https://amtsblattportal.ch/docs/api/#_api_reference).
+For reasons of downward compatibility, it may be a good approach to keep this structure in a future solution/standardisation.

-### the content data
+### The content data
-### Semantic structuring

-As in Version 1, the schema distinguishes between meta and content elements whereby the meta elements do not change in version 2.0.
+**Semantic structuring**

-The content element consists of four elements that give the message a semantically usable structure:
+The current content schema consists of four elements that give the publication a semantically usable structure:

 * controls